How to Apply

 - All flats must have EPC rating of E or above

-- Managers to be bound by the conditions of the licence
+- If there is a separate manager, they must agree to be bound by the conditions of the licence

-* A Selective Licensing surcharge may be payable if you have one or more rented flats for which a licence is required
+* A Selective Licensing surcharge may be payable if you have one or more rented flats in the property that required Selective licensing before the building became a licensable HMO, but you did not apply to license them

 When can I apply and what should I do in the meantime?